 Let’s be realistic.
 That is the simple part.
 The difficult part is when you attempt to wean your child from the highly addictive junk foods.
 This will not be easy!

 As for supplements, our results also provide supplement recommendations; however, most children simply do not do well taking supplements.
-You can try crushing our supplements and add them to strong flavored foods or alternatively, find other supplements more palatable for children.
+You can try crushing our supplements and add them to strong flavored foods or smoothies or alternatively, find other supplements more palatable for children.
 However, make certain those supplements increase the specific nutrients your child needs and do not increase the nutrients they don’t need!
 You will negate the program.

 In the end, you influence your child more than anyone and teaching him or her about healthy nutrition IS a life-long gift.

 Are you ready to give your child a real advantage in life?

 Order your child’s Trace Elements Inc. Profile 2 hair analysis today!

 Additional information that may interest you: